IOsonata/SlimeVRFirmware/README.md

 # SlimeVRFirmware

-This repo is the implement of SlimeVR-nRF ESB using IOsonata instead of Zephyr.
+This repo is the implement of SlimeVR-nRF Tracker (ESB wireless protocol) using IOsonata instead of Zephyr.

+# Hardware
+I-SYST's BLUEIO-TAG-EVIM board
+- nRF52832 MCU
+- ICM20498 sensor (6-axis IMU & 3-axis magnetometer)